altumguides/altumguides.github.io/index.md

 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
   - Generally speaking, when the subject is in the image and in focus, you don't want to mark it.
-  - Special cases
-	  - The main identity is in the picture and in focus.
+  - Some explanation for special cases:
-	  - The main identity is in the picture but older or younger.
+	  - The main identity is in the picture but older or younger. *Don't mark*
 	  - The main identity with heavy make up. (?)
 	  - The

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1MDIwNzE3Ml19
+eyJoaXN0b3J5IjpbLTcyNDE4NTI0Ml19
 -->